JenifferWuUCLA/angularjs-popups-demo/README.md

 * IE9+

 ## Running it
-Because we are pulling files from a CDN, we are going to need to run medical_AI_micro_customization from a web server.
+Because we are pulling files from a CDN, we are going to need to run angularjs-popups-demo from a web server.
 There are a few ways to do this, but one of the easiest ways is to use the npm package `serve`.

 The steps are as follows: